 Approval from the Steward is required before a department may cannibalize, or dismantle property for parts.
-A Change in Accountability eForm is required to remove the item from inventory.
+The Steward shall notify the Auxiliary Services Coordinator via email with the reason the item is required to remove the item from inventory.

 - Salvage or Surplus Items

 Salvage property items are those that are irreparable or whose fair market value is less than the cost of repair.
 Surplus property is usable or repairable at a cost less than the fair market value of the item, but is no longer needed by the department.
-After determining whether the property is surplus or salvage, the Steward responsible for the property should fill out a Change in Accountability eForm.
+After determining whether the property is surplus or salvage, the Steward responsible for the property should follow the steps outlined in Appendix B - Steps to Take in the Move and Transfer of College Equipment.
 The form should indicate when the property can be picked up for re-use, sale, storage or disposal.

 - Trade or Other Requested Changes

-During the year, Stewards must notify Auxiliary Services when changes occur which affect the accuracy of the inventory records by completing a Change in Accountability eForm.
+During the year, Stewards must notify Auxiliary Services when changes occur which affect the accuracy of the inventory records by following the steps outlined in Appendix B – Steps to Take in the Move and Transfer of College Equipment or by notifying the Auxiliary Services Coordinator via email.
 College Property will be verified annually in the following manner:

 - The most current copy of the departmental inventory list will be furnished to each Steward annually by the Auxiliary Services Coordinator according to a pre-determined schedule.